realitymod/Manual/en/the_basics.md

 # The Basics

 Most importantly you should **join a squad**.
 Some servers even enforce it up by kicking solo players after a warning period.
-The game is by far the most fun to play in a functioning squad.
+The game is far more enjoyable when playing in a functioning squad.
 If you need any help, just **ask players in your squad** what to do.
 If possible use Mumble.
 It is commonly used in PR.
 Playing PR:BF2 without a microphone will not give you the full experience so it’s a wise investment.
 If no one answers, try joining another squad or use general chat.
 There are many helping community members around who welcome new players and give them a hand.

-We expect you to have some basic understanding of BF2 when it comes to navigating the menu’s in-game such as scoreboard, map and kit selection.
-You can always start up BF2 and do the tutorial there to get acquainted with its interface.
-This manual will focus on the differences with BF2.
+We expect you to have some basic understanding of BF2 when it comes to navigating the in-game menus such as scoreboard, map and kit selection.
+To get acquainted with PR's interface you can start up an offline match by clicking on Co-operative or Multiplayer, then Create Local, click on Add Map and then Deploy.

 ## _Kit selection & spawning_ {#kit-selection-and-spawning}

 * When you begin playing, it is recommended that you only spawn as a rifleman with a sight of your choice.
 This way you can better learn the fundamental basics of gameplay.
 * After learning infantry basics you can ask your SL to assign you a specialized kit when you feel up to the task.
 If you want to try out new equipment or a vehicle, you can do so easily in the co-op mode without inconveniencing your squad members or risking your team's assets.
 * Kits that are specialized and more difficult to operate are generally limited and can only be obtained if certain conditions are met within a squad.
 These reserved kits are of limited supply to the team and you should always ask before requesting one.
-* Kits can be requested from the main spawn menu \(like BF2\), a supply crate [\(see Logistics\)](the_basics.md#logistics) or the rear of an APC / IFV.
+* Kits can be requested from the main spawn menu \(default: **Caps Lock**\), a supply crate \([see Logistics](the_basics.md#logistics)\) or the rear of an APC / IFV.
 To have the ability to request a kit from a supply crate or vehicle, you must be a part of a squad.

 In PR:BF2 you cannot spawn at every control point that your team controls.
 Spawn points available in PR:BF2 are:

 * **Your squad's rally point \(RP\)** is a green circle surrounding a spawn point with your squad’s number adjacent to it.
 Depending on the location of your squad’s RP in relation to a team’s FOB will determine its longevity.
 Note: If you spawn on another squad’s rally point, you will automatically spawn at your own rally point, or any nearby FOB.
 If none available you will be moved to the main base of your team.
 If overrun by the enemy, your squad’s RP will disappear.
-RPs are only available to conventional forces. [\(see Deployable Structures\)](the_squad_leader.md#deployable-structures)
+RPs are not available to every faction. \([see Deployable Structures](the_squad_leader.md#deployable-structures)\)

 {% figure "../assets/rally.png" %}
   A rallypoint.
 {% endfigure %}

 * **Map-specific team rally points**.
 These usually expire 5 minutes after the round starts and can be used by the whole team.
 These also only allow maximum 12 people to spawn on it until it disappears.
 * **The commander rally point**.
-This RP can only be placed by the commander, provided multiple squad’s leaders are in the vicinity of the CO.
+This RP can only be placed by the commander, provided a squad leader and 4 squadmates are in the vicinity of the CO.
 On the map this will be a rally point with a “C” next to it.
 * **Deployable forward operating base \(FOB\) or hideouts** can be used by the entire team to spawn at, but must be constructed before becoming operational.
 On the map it will show as a spawn point with a green triangle.
-It comes online 90 seconds after being build.
+It comes online 90 seconds after being built.
 It becomes unspawnable for 30 seconds if 1 enemy is within 10m, 2 enemies within 50m, 4 enemies within 100m or 8 enemies within 150m. [\(see Deployable Structures\)](the_squad_leader.md#deployable-structures)
-* In the insurgency game mode, the defending insurgent team may spawn at the **weapons caches** that hasn't been revealed to the enemy, this is called the unknown cache.
-This spawn is also disabled if enemies becomes to close similar to the FOB.
+* In the Insurgency game mode, the defending insurgent team may spawn at the **weapons caches** that hasn't been revealed to the enemy, this is called the unknown cache.
+This spawn is also disabled if enemies becomes too close, similar to the FOB.

 {% figure "../assets/fob.png", "../assets/hideout.png", "../assets/cache-weapon.png" %}
 FOB, Hideout & weapon cache.